laura-barluzzi/TorPaste/README.md

   exist, it will be created. *Default:* `torpaste`.
 * `TP_BACKEND_AZURE_STORAGE_TIMEOUT_SECONDS` : Use this variable to set the
   timeout in seconds for all requests to Azure. *Default:* `10`.

+### aws_s3

+This backend assumes that you have an Amazon S3 subscription and a storage account in that subscription.
+You can learn how to set up a new subscription and how to set up a storage account [here](http://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html).

+* `TP_BACKEND_AWS_S3_ACCESS_KEY_ID` : Use this variable to set the key id of the Amazon AWS S3 account to use.
+* `TP_BACKEND_AWS_S3_SECRET_ACCESS_KEY` : Use this variable to set the secret key of the Amazon AWS S3 account to use.
+* `TP_BACKEND_AWS_S3_BUCKET` : Use this variable to set the name of the container in which to store pastes and metadata.
+If the container does not exist, it will be created.
+Default: torpaste.